GoAuditsGoAudits

 Why do brands conduct regular audits and store inspections?
 Some of the benefits include:

-Ensure compliance with brand standards and policies, so that customers receive the intended brand experience consistently, regardless of the store they visit.
-Store visits also allow management to spot issues before the customers notice: maintenance work required, training gaps, process flaws, etc.
+Ensure retail compliance with brand standards and policies to ensure that customers receive a consistent brand experience, regardless of the store they visit.
+Retail store site visits also allow management to spot issues before the customers notice: maintenance work required, training gaps, process flaws, etc.

 See the customer perspective: assess whether your store layouts are user-friendly and inspire customers to buy items on the shelves.
 Audits check store compliance with supplier and manufacturer contracts.